 (b) the cost of the enriching fuel is its market value.

-35. Entitlement to compensation — loss of capacity of gas storage facility
+35. Entitlement to compensation: loss of capacity of gas storage facility

 (1) An operator of a gas storage facility is entitled to compensation under this Part if —

 (a) the operator is delivered gas that does not comply with the relevant gas quality specification for the operator, other than as a consequence of a short-term situation; and